Pulo Gadung (Transjakarta)

+The BRT station is built on the southern corner of the bus terminal, which used to be one of the main hubs for intercity buses.
+After the opening of the larger Pulo Gebang terminal in late December 2016, all intercity bus services moved there and Pulo Gadung terminal now only serve Transjakarta and angkot (microbus-based share taxi) routes.

 History

 Originally, there used to be two separate stations: Pulogadung 1, serving Corridor 2, and Pulogadung 2, serving Corridor 4.
 The two stations had separate paid areas that transferring between the two required tapping out and paying again.

 On September 6, 2022, the two stations were closed for revitalisation works.
 Corridor 2 passengers were advised to tap out at station instead even if continuing their journey towards Pulogadung 1.
 Corridor 4 passengers on the other hand were provided with shuttle service 4ST.
 On April 18, 2023, the new, unified Pulo Gadung station reopened, and route 4ST was deactivated.

 Building and layout

+The revitalized Pulo Gadung BRT station is an L-shaped structure, consisting of the west platform for Corridor 4 (former site of Pulogadung 2), the south platform for Corridor 2 (former site of Pulogadung 1), and the linkway between the two.
+Both platform buildings have six bays, and now include toilets and prayer rooms (musala).

 Below is the layout of the Pulo Gadung station platform based on the routes served, last updated on November 23, 2024: